Last fact-checked: 2 May, 2019

 Dental tourism here is growing, and international patients visit from across the globe.
 Whether you are here on holiday or for business, you can expect to receive the same standard of care here as you would at home.

 Dentist training in the Philippines is rigorous and the profession regulated.
 Filipino dentists must be registered in order to practice.
 Due to the nature of globalization, standards across the world are becoming uniform.
-New technologies, training and ideas travel swiftly and it soon becomes the norm for everyone to adopt new ways of doing things.
+New technologies, like CAD/CAM, are in use and new techniques travel swiftly across the Globe so it soon becomes the norm for everyone to adopt new ways of doing things.
 This is certainly true in medical and dental care.

 The only reason that healthcare is cheaper here, is because the cost of living is less, not because the quality is poorer.
 The same technology and the same materials as your dentist at home uses are in use here, and you are more likely to return home with better treatment because you can afford to pay for the higher quality materials here.